ThinkEQ/assembly-solutions-ltd/src/pages/product/electric-vehicle-hybrid-vehicle-wiring-harnesses.md

       title: Powering vehicles through the latest wiring technology
   - type: column
     column:
-      text: |-
-        * We manufacture any type of loom or harness
-        * Every wiring loom is 100% electrically tested before despatch
-        * All our staff are fully trained to IPC-A620 electrical standards
-        * We are UK based and certified to Quality Accreditation ISO9001
-        * You will receive an unbelievable customer service
-      title: We will help you from start to finish
-  - type: column
-    column:
       title: Hybrid Wire Harness Solutions
       text: >-
         If you need a hybrid electrical wiring solution, we offer a complete